Statistical inference for generative adversarial networks and other minimax problems: Introduction

+Finally, it should be noted that the results in this paper are asymptotic, taking the sample size $n$ to infinity while keeping the dimensions of the parameters $\gamma$ and $\delta$ fixed.
+This traditional asymptotic framework is appropriate in minimax problems with a moderate number of parameters but is somewhat idealized in GAN applications where the number of parameters may be extremely large or even substantially exceeding $n$.
+Our asymptotic results aim to contribute towards a better understanding of statistical inference for set-identified parameters in GANs and other minimax problems; exploring non-asymptotic results would also be very interesting but would require a different mathematical framework and is beyond the scope of this paper (we note that, to the best of our knowledge, non-asymptotic theory of estimation for set-identified parameters has not yet been developed in the literature).

 The rest of the paper is organized as follows.
-The next section sets the stage by considering the GAN problem more formally.
+The next section sets the stage by considering the GAN minimax problem more formally.
 Consistent estimation of $\Theta_{0}$ is the topic of Section 3, while Section 4 discusses confidence sets for $\Theta_{0}$.
-Section 5 concludes.
-All technical derivations and proofs are relegated to Appendices A--C.
+These results are illustrated in small numerical experiments in Section 5.
+Other general minimax problems are discussed in Section 6, and Section 7 concludes.
+All technical derivations and proofs are relegated to Appendices A--C (with Appendix B containing the most interesting results).